Revised Standard Version Catholic Edition

-The Revised Standard Version Catholic Edition (RSVCE) is an English translation of the Bible first published in 1966 in the United States.
-In 1965, the Catholic Biblical Association adapted, under the editorship of Bernard Orchard OSB and Reginald C. Fuller, the ecumenical National Council of Churches' Revised Standard Version (RSV) for Roman Catholic use.
+The Revised Standard Version, Catholic Edition (RSV-CE or RSVCE) is an English translation of the Bible first published in 1966 in the United States.
+In 1965, the Catholic Biblical Association adapted, under the editorship of Bernard Orchard and Reginald C. Fuller, the ecumenical National Council of Churches' Revised Standard Version (RSV) for Catholic use.
 It contains the deuterocanonical books of the Old Testament placed in the traditional order of the Vulgate.
 The editors' stated aim for the RSV Catholic Edition was "to make the minimum number of alterations, and to change only what seemed absolutely necessary in the light of Catholic tradition."

 Noted for the formal equivalence of its translation, it is widely used and quoted by Roman Catholic scholars and theologians, and is used for scripture quotations in the Catechism of the Catholic Church.
-The RSV is considered the first ecumenical Bible and brought together the two traditions – the Catholic Douay–Rheims Bible and the Protestant King James Version.

-Background
+Background and Historical Context

 The 1943 encyclical of Pope Pius XII, Divino afflante Spiritu, encouraged translations of the Catholic Bible from the original languages instead of the Vulgate alone, as had been the tradition since the Council of Trent.
 "It was in fact with a view to filling this rather obvious gap in the shortest possible time that some Catholic scholars considered the possibility of so editing the Revised Standard Version, on its appearance in 1952, as to make it acceptable to Catholic readers."

-In 1965, the RSV-CE New Testament was published.

-Considerations for an RSV Catholic Edition

-A Catholic Bible differs in the number, order, and occasionally preferred emphasis from books typically found in Bibles used by Protestants.
-The Catholic Church declares: "Easy access to Sacred Scripture should be provided for all the Christian faithful.
-That is why the Church from the very beginning accepted as her own that very ancient Greek translation of the Old Testament which is called the Septuagint; and she has always given a place of honor to other Eastern translations and Latin ones especially the Latin translation known as the Vulgate."
-Not all the books in the Septuagint are included among those that the Catholic Church considers to be part of the Old Testament.
+The proposal to make a Catholic edition received a warm reception from the American Protestant committee that produced the original RSV, but there proved to be many obstacles in bringing it to fruition.
+Ultimately, the Catholic edition of the RSV New Testament was not published until 1965.

+Though the changes in the Catholic edition were generally minor, its publication was a testament to the swelling ecumenical feelings of the time.
+In the same year, shortly before the end of Vatican II, Pope Paul VI promulgated Dei verbum, which states that "since the word of God should be accessible at all times, the Church by her authority and with maternal concern sees to it that suitable and correct translations are made into different languages, especially from the original texts of the sacred books.
+And should the opportunity arise and the Church authorities approve, if these translations are produced in cooperation with the separated brethren [i.e., Protestants] as well, all Christians will be able to use them."

+The complete Bible with the Catholic edition of the RSV Old Testament followed shortly afterward in 1966.
+No changes were made to the text of the Old Testament, but seven books of the Protestant Apocrypha (including the additional portions of Esther and Daniel) were reordered to reflect their status as part of the Catholic Old Testament canon, while three other books that had been included in the RSV Apocrypha were excluded as noncanonical: 1 or 3 Esdras, 2 or 4 Esdras, and the Prayer of Manasseh.